The School Finance Decision: Collective Bargaining and Future Finance Systems, 82 Yale Law Journal 409 (1973)

 Date of Authorship for this Version

 Simon, Larry G., "The School Finance Decision: Collective Bargaining and Future Finance Systems" (1973).
 Faculty Scholarship Series.
-Paper 4066.
+4066.